chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 22:
+1. Yesterday I took some time off to procrastinate.
+2. Today I finished all of lesson 4, hurrah!
+Posted my updates to my Github blog.
+3. Spent a bit of time counting #st_canada scholars who are not in the #daily_scrum wall, or on the wall but without stars beside their names.
+I also spent some time working on career services project GitHub review.
+A lot of time spent outside of actual lessons.

+Day 21:
+1. Yesterday I completed lesson 4.11.
+2. Today I took some time off from lessons to take my kids to their first vaccine shot.
+Posted my updates to my Github blog.
+3. Procrastination.

 Day 20:
 1. Yesterday I completed lesson 4.9.
 2. Today I got to lesson 4.11 and was able to complete the demo exercise deploying python-helloworld to IBM Cloud Foundry.
 I also finished the SUSE survey and my Student Story.
 Posted my updates to my Github blog.